 hit single in February 1970.

-There are more canales in Amsterdam then in Venice and more bridges then in Paris.
+There are more canals in Amsterdam then in Venice, and more bridges then in Paris.
 Bicycles are the primary form

 parallel to ours.
 It is what the rest of the world

-here, but one should be warned that roses have thorns
+here.
+But the Reader should be aware that roses have

-and that not everything is as rosy as it seems
+thorns, and that not everything is as rosy as it

-that's because of the form of Christianity they've
+believe that's because of the form of reformed

 liberals and non-conformists that would like to see more

-places like it on the map of the world.
-The second
+places like it in the world.
+The second are less

-are less tolerant folks and conformists that would
+tolerant folks, and conformists that would like to

-like to limit some of those freedoms in the
+limit some of those freedoms the Dutch are known for.

-Netherlands.
-There also may be some among those that
+There may also be some among those that may hope to

-could serve as a bad example for others not to
+see Amsterdam fall, so it could serve as a bad

-follow.
-Finally, the third and the least noticed are
+example to follow.
+Finally the third, and the least

-be as normal as nude sunbathing in Germany, for
+culture to be as normal as topless sunbathing is in

-To simplify Europe a bit for those Americans who have
+To simplify Europe a bit for those, who have never

-never been to the Old Continent, and that's probably
+been to the Old Continent, and that's probably about

-about 95% or more of the readers, we'll begin by
+95% or more of Americans and Australians, I'll begin

-Europe in a nutshell.
-So, imagine that most of
+Western Europe.
+So, imagine that most of Western

-Western Europe is a bit like most of Northern United
+Europe is a bit like many parts of Northern United

 States.
 And imagine Eastern